Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 I know that your company is currently positioned to [company goal] and is looking to [company goal #2].
 This will require [company need], which I believe I am uniquely qualified to support.
 My experience in [previous relevant experience] resulted in [beneficial result], and in this role I will be able to translate that experience into [action] to bring about [tangible result].
 I have a deep interest in [relevant interest], which drives me to continue learning and developing as a professional.
 Moving forward, I hope to gain [type of job-specific experience] experience at [target company] and grow into a role that allows me to [achieve x result] and grow professionally in [growth area].

-Here are five example answers to help inspire your own:
+Here are some example answers to help you model your own answer:

 I share your commitment to diversity